corey-truscott/church-of-foss/README.md

 1. We have a short, but distinct religious history of following free and open source software.
 1. We have formal codes of discipline, i.e using free and open source software, and only differing when exceptional circumstances appear
 1. We have liscences ministers TODO: Add ministers page
-1. We have regular services, although due to COVID, these usually take place alone now.
+1. We have regular services, although due to COVID, these usually take place alone.
 Our main service held is the usage of free and open source software
 1. Our menbers are not apart of any other church or denomination